Jacques Cousteau: 1950–1970s

-A meeting with American television companies (ABC, Métromédia, NBC) created the series The Undersea World of Jacques Cousteau, with the character of the commander in the red bonnet inherited from standard diving dress intended to give the films a "personalized adventure" style.
-This documentary television series ran for ten years from 1966 to 1976.
+A meeting with American television companies (ABC, Metromedia, NBC) created the series The Undersea World of Jacques Cousteau, with the character of the commander in the red bonnet inherited from standard diving dress intended to give the films a "personalized adventure" style.
+This documentary television series ran for 10 years from 1966 to 1976.
 A second documentary series, The Cousteau Odyssey, ran from 1977 to 1982 on public television stations.

 In 1970, he wrote the book The Shark: Splendid Savage of the Sea with his son Philippe.
 In this book, Cousteau described the oceanic whitetip shark as "the most dangerous of all sharks".

 In December 1972, two years after the volcano's last eruption, The Cousteau Society was filming Voyage au bout du monde on Deception Island, Antarctica, when Michel Laval, Calypso's second in command, was struck and killed by a rotor of the helicopter that was ferrying between Calypso and the island.

 In 1973, along with his two sons and Frederick Hyman, he created the Cousteau Society for the Protection of Ocean Life, Frederick Hyman being its first President.

 In 1975, John Denver released the tribute song "Calypso" on his album Windsong, and on the B-side of his hit song "I'm Sorry".
 "Calypso" became a hit on its own and was later considered the new A-side, reaching No. 2 on the charts.

-In 1976, Cousteau located the wreck of HMHS Britannic.
+In 1976, Cousteau located the wreck of HMHS Britannic, which had sunk on 21 November 1916 after striking a mine in the Kea Channel, the third and final of the three Olympic-class liners and the younger sister to the RMS Olympic and RMS Titanic.
 He also found the wreck of the French 17th-century ship-of-the-line La Therese in coastal waters of Crete.

-In 1977, together with Peter Scott, he received the UN International Environment prize.
+In 1977, together with Peter Scott, he received the UN International Pahlavi Environment prize.

-On 28 June 1979, while the Calypso was on an expedition to Portugal, his second son Philippe, his preferred and designated successor and with whom he had co-produced all his films since 1969, died in a PBY Catalina flying boat crash in the Tagus river near Lisbon.
+On 28 June 1979, while the Calypso was on an expedition to Portugal, his second son Philippe, his preferred and designated successor and with whom he had co-produced all his films since 1969, died in a PBY Catalina flying boat crash in the Tagus River near Lisbon.
 Cousteau was deeply affected.
 He called his eldest son, the architect Jean-Michel, to his side.
 This collaboration lasted 14 years.